Friday, June 15th

 I had never been in this campo before but have often read about it.
 Campo San Stefano is another one of the campos where a person could spend hours just sitting and people watching.
 I was thankful for getting lost and discovering this campo.
 After a little more wandering, I found La Fenice.

 The ticket to visit this opera house cost 7 euros, which included an audio guide.
 I loved loved loved this tour.
 I can’t believe it has taken me four visits to finally visit La Fenice!
-Of course, it was still being reconstructed during my first two visits to Venice, and so I really only missed visiting it during my visit last year.
 This website has a couple of nice pictures and some general information about La Fenice.
 This website gives a nice summary of the history of the opera house.

 No photos were allowed inside but we were able to sit in the Imperial Box and wander through much of the opera house while listening to the history and reconstruction information at each station along the tour.
 The tour lasted about an hour and ended just as they were closing.
 I would highly recommend this tour to all.
 It was one of the highlights of my stay in Venice along with the Clock Tower tour.